reinholdsson/FileServer/README.md

 `readme`: Readme file path (.md)

-## Start file server
+## How to use

     library(FileServer)
     FileServer("config.yml")

-##  REST API

-Set default values within the url:
+It also possible to define defaults by the url

     http://localhost:8100/?q=Plot%20Chart&Title=Plot%203

-or activate download through the url:
+and even to initiate a download

     http://localhost:8100/?q=Plot%20Chart&Title=Plot%203&download=1